MiniFate/MiniFate/_chapters/00-outline.md

 ## Core Concept: Aspects

+Aspects are the secret sauce that makes {GameName} work.

 An aspect is a short, improvised phrase about the in-game world.
 Aspects draw emphasis, just like music or lighting in a movie.